Donate

 • providing support to families during enrolment and/or while accessing the National Disability Insurance Scheme

-• receiving and providing referrals or liaise with other professionals, organisations with a direct interest in the service delivery with your child that would reasonably be expected in the coordination of service
+• receiving and providing referrals or liaise with other professionals or organisations with a direct interest in the service delivery for your child that would reasonably be expected in the coordination of service

 • monitoring or evaluating existing services and plan for future services